hashicorp/consul/website/source/docs/agent/options.html.md

 * HTTP API (Default 8500).
 This is used by clients to talk to the HTTP API.
 TCP only.

+* HTTPS API (Default 8501).
+This is used by clients to talk to the HTTPS API.
+TCP only.

 * DNS Interface (Default 8600).
 Used to resolve DNS queries.
 TCP and UDP.

 * gRPC API (Default 8502).
 Currently gRPC is only used to expose Envoy xDS API to Envoy proxies.

+* Sidecar Service (Default 21000 - 21255).
+Inclusive minimum and maximum ports to use for automatically assigning [sidecar service registrations](https://www.consul.io/docs/connect/proxies/sidecar-service.html).

 ## <a id="reloadable-configuration"></a>Reloadable Configuration